ke4harper/MxAPI/README.md

 ## RESULTS
 ### MRAPI
 MRAPI is the Multicore Resource Management API that handles memory management, basic synchronization, resource registration, and resource partitioning.
 The reference implementation uses an operating system semaphore guarding a shared memory database to provide user mode synchronization and resource objects.

+Determining whether a concurrency approach satisfies the architectural non-functional requirements means running tests to verify the I/O performance and validate deterministic and reliable communication.
 #### Portability Sensitivity
 Adding a portability layer to the runtime stack may have a performance impact.
 Anecdotally, stack frames can cause overhead in preparing and returning function arguments.
 On the other hand, compilers today are very efficient at using registers to speed many of the common operations.